Obesity Epidemic in the U.S.

 The western diet is taking a toll.
 Despite the most advanced medical technology in the world, Americans are sicker than ever before.
-Heart disease is still the number one cause of death killing 600,000 people a year.
+Cardiovascular disease is still the number one cause of death killing 600,000 people a year.
 Processed sugar and refined food are far denser than the whole foods they are made of.
-Consumption of naturally dense food is the primary cause of obesity epidemic in the United States.
+Consumption of naturally dense food is the primary cause of the obesity epidemic in the United States.
 Billions are spent each year to “battle” conditions related to obesity.

 So what do we eat instead?
 Plant-based foods have plenty of protein and calcium along with far greater amounts of countless other essential nutrients (such as antioxidants and complex carbohydrates) than meat and dairy.
 Processed foods tend to be more calorically dense than natural foods, and can fool our satiety mechanism.

 By eating more plant-based foods, we can decrease our feelings of hunger and induce stomach satiety.
 Satiety – the sense of fullness – results from a balance of hormonal and neurological signals reaching your brain from your belly.
-Neurological signals come from stretch receptors (how much stomach is expanding) and density receptors (determines the richness of our food).
+Neurological signals come from stretch receptors (how much the stomach is expanding) and density receptors (determines the richness of our food).